Terag/kadok/docs/index.md

 - Play ping pong
 - Quote characters from Kaamelott universe (and even more!)
 - Manage features' permission based on Discord roles

-# Documentation

-## Users

-In the configuration, the prefix to call the bot can be changed.
-The default value being "kadok".

-## Developers

-For the developers documentation, please check: https://godoc.org/github.com/Terag/kadok

-Or run godoc locally to generate the documentation.

 # Installation